-It’s very important that you include all your contact information correctly but if you don’t live in France, you’ll have some challenges in terms of how you list your address and phone number on your CV.
+It’s crucial that you include all your contact information correctly, but if you don’t live in France, you’ll have some challenges in terms of how you list your address and phone number on your CV.
 You may also need to include links to some of your social media accounts or websites if they are pertinent to the job you are applying to.

--Website links such as to your portfolio, blog or online resume.
+-Website links such as to your portfolio, blog or an online resume.

 -Social media links